Singer

 “Richard Kay had us all in the palm of his hand by the time he’d finished his piece For the Love of Singing” Julia Pattison, Pocklington Post

 During the lockdowns he led four choirs through Zoom rehearsals, composing new music and assembling virtual tracks.
-For more information visit Choir singing in Lockdown
+For more information visit his blog, Choir singing in Lockdown

 To hear more of Richard’s tracks visit his youtube page or soundcloud channels.